alexfu/androidautoversion/README.md

 All of these tasks will bump the version based on semantic versioning rules (http://semver.org)

-**NOTE:** This plugin will *not* push any changes to your remote server.
-This is up to the developer to do.

 # How
 To use this plugin...